z3rglingboss/quartz/content/TableTop/Odd Stories.md

+---
+tags:
+  - Otari
+---
-Odd stories is a bookstore in the city of Otari
+Odd stories is a bookstore in the city of [[Otari]]